bangaloresolutionshub/essbase/Lab12/LabGuide12.md

 • Security – the administrator can apply security to certain dimensions and members, giving users access to only the data that they are responsible for.
 This allows more participation from the field in the budget process.

-• Workflow - the administrator can completely control the workflow and approval process.
-Planning Units must be reviewed and approved before going up to the next approval level.

-• Easy to consolidate – Hyperion Planning data is stored in a Hyperion Essbase OLAP database using hierarchies that make the consolidation process effortless.

 With the above stated benefits, it’s certainly worthwhile to understand the nitty-gritty of Essbase, its benefits, features and applications.
 This lab intends towards providing a holistic view of Essbase, its features, and applications.

-Note: The steps going forward will have to followed in a windows operating system
+Note: The steps going forward will have to followed in a Windows operating system

 ### Step 1 - Installing Smartview Plugin